sofacles/take-this-paint/README.md

 ## Roadmap

-- Start using dotenv, get rid of my config file
-- Fix the casing on the form labels
-- Get a domain and an SSL cert
-- Get gmail API working with said cert
 - Unit tests
 - Write an API that lets me send paint donors an email with which they can eventually delete their posting
 - Some end-to-end Cypress tests